 With Susanne Rosenberg, Maria Misgeld and Eva Rune.

 Timeline for the project

-Towards the end of 2020, a broader testing will take place.
+In February and March, a broader testing will take place.
 More teachers and students will be invited to try the technology and give feedback to the developers.

 Phase 3, end Q2 2021